Walrus: An Efficient Decentralized Storage Network

-$R$ first collects the metadata, i.e., the list of sliver commitments for the blob commitment.
-To do so, $R$ requests the 1D encoded metadata parts from its peers along with the opening proofs.
+The Read protocol is similar to the one for one-dimensional RS-codes.
+It starts with $R$ collecting the metadata, i.e., the list of sliver commitments for the blob commitment.
+To do so, $R$ requests the 1D encoded metadata parts from the nodes along with the opening proofs for the encoded metadata.

 After the metadata is decoded, $R$ checks that the returned set corresponds to the blob commitment.
-Then $R$ requests a read for the blob commitment from all nodes and they respond with the secondary sliver they hold (this may happen gradually to save bandwidth).
+Then $R$ requests a read for the blob commitment from all nodes and they respond with the primary sliver they hold (this may happen gradually to save bandwidth).
 Each response is checked against the corresponding commitments in the commitment set for the blob.
-When $2f+1$ correct secondary slivers are collected $R$ decodes $B$ and then re-encodes it to recompute the blob commitment and check that it matches the blob commitment.
-If it is the same with the one $W$ posted on chain then $R$ outputs $B$, otherwise it outputs $\bot$.
+When $f+1$ correct primary slivers are collected $R$ decodes $B$ and then re-encodes it to recompute the blob commitment and check that it matches the blob commitment.
+If it is the same as the one $W$ posted on chain then $R$ outputs $B$, otherwise it outputs $\bot$.